sorayaelcar/Sving/master/readme.txt

 support to Blender.
 They use the addMultiresLevel feature that was introduced in Blender 2.46 which you can get from http://www.blender.org/download/get-blender/

+If you enjoy or find the scripts useful please make a donation either in Linden dollars to Domino Marama or via donate link on http://dominodesigns.info/second_life/blender_scripts.html

 **** Automatic Installation ****

 Open a command prompt in the extracted directory and run the following: